mrbhawnish/mrbhawnish/README.md

 ### Hi there 👋,

 * I'm a full stack web developer who is passionate about working cross-functionally and consistently learning new tactics of approaching problems to develop quality products that aim to enhance and create an exclusive user experience.
-* Outside Lambda, I love to play cricket, soccer and chess.
+* Outside the tech world, I love to play cricket, soccer and chess.

 Find me around the web 🔬: